RedHatQE/function_trace/README.rst

   object).

-* By default, exceptions that are raised by a function are printed as its return value.
+* By default, exceptions that are raised by a function are printed as its return value, prefixed with ``!!!``.
 This makes it possible to see an exception propagating down the stack.
-It is currently not possible to distinguish between a function call that returns an exception object, and one that raises that exception object (but functions that intentionally return Exceptions are rare anyway).